Senate of the Academic Council

 F. Hourly Consulting

-Some consultation is carried out by the hour and not by the day.
+Consulting effort is sometimes carried out by the hour and not by the day.
 In such cases, a total of 130 consulting hours is permitted per full-time academic quarter.
-Stipulation of this total, as opposed to an hour-to-day conversion formula, permits faculty members added flexibility in carrying out consulting and still protects the primary interests of the University.
+Stipulation of this total, as opposed to an hour-to-day conversion formula, permits faculty members added flexibility in carrying out consulting while still protecting the primary interests of the University.
 The figure 130 does not derive from accounting principles, but stems from subjective judgments about the length of average faculty work days, the work days of businesses employing consultants, and the desire to accommodate legitimate needs of some University faculty.
 For those individuals who consult on both a daily basis and an hourly basis during one academic quarter, a formula of one consulting day equals 10 consulting hours should be used in calculating total consultation time.

 G. Use of University Facilities or Services